Banner Health

 Could you have type 2 diabetes?

-Are you experiencing unexplained symptoms like fatigue or increased thirst?
+Are you experiencing symptoms such as ongoing fatigue, increased thirst or frequent urination?
 You’re not alone.
-Type 2 diabetes is one of the most common chronic conditions in the U.S., affecting more than 3 million Americans.
+Type 2 diabetes is one of the most common chronic conditions in the United States.

 Whether you’re concerned about your own health or a loved one’s, understanding how type 2 diabetes is diagnosed and treated can help you take the next step with confidence.